SubodhShil/DSA-Problem-Solving/Algorithms/University/Semester 6/Algorithms/algorithm.md

 ### <ins>**Choosing DS for KMP string pattern matching algorithm**</ins>

-KMP algorithm effeciently searchs pattern or substring in a given text within O(N + M) complexity.
+KMP algorithm effeciently searches pattern or substring in a given text within O(N + M) complexity.

 The algorithm concludes two main components:
 1. Text or given string: The given text may be a string or array of character as input.
 Where while designing the algorithm, we should take either **vector** or traditional **array of characters**.